Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No. City ordinance requires garbage service for each residential account with water service.

 No. All active contracts are billed for services.
 If you will be out of your home for an extended period of time, you can request to terminate your service.
-To reinstate service, you will be required to pay a service fee and deposit as described in item describing requirements above.
+To reinstate service, you will be required to pay a service fee and deposit as described above in Item 5.

 When you sign up for service with the City, you agree to pay for services rendered at the particular address.
 If you do not notify us that you are moving and desire to terminate services, we will continue to bill you unless the new occupant comes in to open an account and initiate service.
 Even if you move, you are contractually responsible for charges at the address until services are terminated.